"sed -i" workaround for Solaris

 sed running on Solaris is not capable of actually saving the file.
 So a simple command to find and replace a string like

-sed -i 's/this/that/g' myfile is impossible under Solaris.
+sed -i 's/from/to/g' filename is impossible under Solaris.

 Linux example using sed: